-The TD oversees the entire project.
-The position involves coordinating group safety, food and water provisions, logistics, navigation, route selection, vehicles, participant health issues, rider meetings, staff meetings, border crossings, promotional events, campsite location, accommodation reservations, bike donations, local contacts, sectional rider logistics, conflict resolution, emergency response and general troubleshooting.
+The Tour Leader oversees the entire cycle tour.
+The position involves coordinating group safety, food and water provisions, logistics, navigation, route selection, vehicles, participant health issues, rider meetings, staff meetings, border crossings, promotional events, accommodation reservations and details, bike donations, local contacts, sectional rider logistics, conflict resolution, emergency response and general troubleshooting.

 TDA’s goal is that the successful candidate returns to work on many more Tours, hopefully in the Tour Leader position.
 It is not possible for us to hire people looking for a 1-time experience.

 This position is filled by a medical professional.
 Depending on the tour the Medic is typically a nurse, doctor or paramedic.
 The main responsibility of the Medic is to take a lead role with all first aid and emergency situations on tour involving clients or staff.
 The Medic also deals with primary health care issues on the tour, within their scope of practice, and assists clients to access hospital or clinic care for issues unresolvable on tour, in consultation with the Tour Leader.